 HIIT alternates brief, intense stints of high-energy training with low-intensity or rest periods.
 For example, you might do jumping jacks for 20 seconds and then rest for 10 seconds.
 It’s also proved effective in reducing migraine pain.
 However, as it’s a more strenuous exercise, it may only work for some people with migraine.
 Start slowly and monitor how your body reacts.
 Working with a qualified trainer is best if you’re new to this form of exercise.

-How can I minimize migraine attacks and still lead a healthy lifestyle?
+How can I minimize the risk of a migraine when exercising and still lead a healthy lifestyle?

 The good news is small lifestyle changes can significantly improve your quality of life.
 A holistic approach to migraine management often yields positive results.